yaukuen/Group3/README.txt

 Internship - Show all of the students with an internship and then sort their name in alphabetical order.
 Job - Show all of the students with a job and then sort their name in alphabetical order.
 You can press the "Log Out" tab and then press the "Log Out" button to log out from the program.
+In the "Generates outputs" tab, the users can't edit the student's data.
+If they want to modify the student's data, they have to do that in the "Add or Update student's Employment Information" tab.

 Student:
 When you are logged in as a student, only the "Request to Edit Student's Data" and "Log Out" tabs are available.